boukeas/searchtoy/examples/river-crossing/README.md

 - Cost: is there a cost function that needs to be minimized? **Yes**, the cost associated with a solution is its _depth_.
 - Solution path: The solution required is the _path_ to the goal state.

+## Usage

+For help on command-line parameters, use the `-h` switch.

+    python3 examples/river-crossing/river.py -h

+Solve the problem:

+    python3 examples/bridge-crossing/bridge.py